Why are women and girls most affected by climate change?

 In humanitarian crises, ActionAid does things differently.
 We work to promote women's leadership, ensuring women are empowered to make decisions about the needs of their community.

 We know that women bring vital skills, resources and experience to humanitarian response.
-And when crises happen, they are often the first responders, taking risks and playing critical roles in the survival of families and communities.
+And when crises happen, they are often the first responders, playing critical roles in the survival of families and communities.